 - 2 garlic cloves crushed

-- Place the halved tomatoes, sugar, lemon juice, salt, chilli and ginger in a pan and heat on low heat, stirring until sugar dissolves.
+- Place the halved tomatoes, sugar, lemon juice, vinegar, salt, chilli, garlic and ginger in a pan and heat on low heat, stirring until sugar dissolves.

 - Increase the heat to high and bring to a boil.
 Then reduce the heat again and simmer, stirring occasionally for approximately 30 minutes until thickened to your liking.
 The jam will thicken a bit more when cooled.